Des-q: a quantum algorithm to provably speedup retraining of decision trees: Numerical results

-We present our results using four datasets comprising numerical features: PIMA\cite{pima-indians-diabetes}, Spambase\cite{misc_spambase_94}, Blood\cite{misc_blood_transfusion_service_center_176}, and Boston housing\cite{harrison1978hedonic}.
-Among these, the first three datasets are binary classification tasks, while Boston housing, has numerical label values making it suitable for the task of regression.
-Their characteristics are shown in Table \ref{table:datasets} where \emph{Instances} denotes the number of labelled examples, and \emph{Features} denotes the number of features ($d$) for each example.
-For all the considered datasets, we split the data into training and test using a ratio of $0.3$ and create ten train-test folds for binary classification datasets and five for the regression dataset.
+We present our results using four datasets comprising numerical features: PIMA \cite{pima-indians-diabetes}, Spambase \cite{misc_spambase_94}, Blood \cite{misc_blood_transfusion_service_center_176}, and Boston housing \cite{harrison1978hedonic}.
+Among these, the first three datasets are binary classification tasks, while Boston housing has numerical label values making it suitable for the task of regression.
+Their characteristics are shown in Table \ref{table:datasets} where \emph{Instances} denotes the number of labeled examples, and \emph{Features} denotes the number of features ($d$) for each example.
+For all the considered datasets, we split the data into train and test using a ratio of $0.3$ and created ten train-test of equally sized subsets of data, called folds, for binary classification dataset and five for the regression dataset.
+These folds maintain the proportion of labels.
 Subsequently, each fold is used to train the decision tree model and the performance is evaluated in both train and test sets.
 We perform standard data normalization techniques on each fold, ensuring that each feature has a mean of 0 and a standard deviation of 1.

-We compare the performance of \emph{Des-c} for multi-way decision tree construction against the state-of-the-art decision tree construction method.
+We compare the performance of Des-c for multi-way decision tree construction against the state-of-the-art decision tree construction method.
 In particular, we employ the DecisionTree class for classification and the DecisionTreeRegressor class for regression, with both classes being implemented in scikit-learn \cite{scikit-learn}.
 We set the criterion, the impurity measure, to be the entropy for classification and mean square error for regression.
 The only hyperparameter of this method that we modify for the experiments is tree depth.
-For \emph{Des-c} we evaluate its performance for different number of clusters $k$, ranging from two to seven, depending on the dataset.
-The main performance results of \emph{Des-c} against the baseline decision tree method are highlighted in Table \ref{table:main_results_numerics}.
-The metric used to benchmark the performance, shown in the column \emph{Performance}, is the accuracy for the classification task and the root mean square error (RMSE) for regression, which is defined as:
+For Des-c we evaluate its performance for different number of clusters $k$, ranging from two to seven, depending on the dataset.
+We include in the data availability section below the link to a repository with the post-processed data utilized for the experiments, the results obtained and the Jupyter notebooks to reproduce the results in the article.

+The main performance results of Des-c against the baseline decision tree method are highlighted in Table \ref{table:main_results_numerics}.
+The metric used to benchmark the performance, shown in column \emph{Performance}, is the accuracy for the classification task and the root mean square error (RMSE) for regression, which is defined as:

 where $N$ is the number of samples, $Y_i$ is the label of the $i$-th sample and $\hat{Y_i}$ is the predictor obtained for that same sample.